jb-0/skills-tracker/README.md

 # Skill search

-This project is helps job seekers track in demand skills, it works by calling the REED API and allowing the user to create bespoke combinations of skills from a predefined list of skills.
-The u ser can sign in using Google or Facebook and can save these skill combinations.
+This project helps job seekers track in demand skills, it works by calling the REED API and allowing the user to create bespoke combinations of skills from a predefined list of skills.
+The user can sign in using Google or Facebook and can save these skill combinations.
 Once a combination is saved a job is run on a periodic basis to identify the number of jobs available for their skill combination and location.

 ## Requirements
 You will need to have Node.js installed to run this project, please visit the node site for install